-Similarly to controllability, in many cases not all but only a reasonable subset of manipulable inputs are controlled.
-Regarding observability, we also have the case that in most cases not all measurable outputs are actually measured.
+In many cases, only a reasonable subset of manipulable inputs are controllable, with regards to controllability.
+Similarly, regarding observability, in most cases only a subset of measurable outputs are actually measured.
 For our linear time invariant system (1.5) or (1.6) this means that the matrices C, D are not full rank matrices.
-In practice, one typically only finds that states are measured while inputs stay unmeasured, i.e. D = 0.
+In practice, states are typically measured while inputs remain unmeasured, i.e. D = 0.